STAT547-UBC-2019-20/group_01_dlin_njamshidi/README.md

 ### Milestone 2

 For Milestone 2, you can find the scripts to load, process, and conduct exploratory data analysis in the [`scripts/`](scripts/) directory.
+The first draft of our report can be found [here](https://stat547-ubc-2019-20.github.io/group_01_dlin_njamshidi/milestone2.html).

 1. `load_data.R`
     ```